A personal story

 And, finally, we are #flufighters, are you?

 The NRVS admin team make informed choices about vaccinations.
 We know the risks of influenza, and we know that getting a flu shot every year is the safest and most effective way to protect ourselves, our families, and our community from the disease.
-So here we are, showing off this years protection (April, 2016).
+So here we are, showing off last years protection (April, 2016).

 References and further reading: